sqlpipe/data-tools/cmd/cloudRunDownloadToGcs/README.md

 # cloudRunDownloadToGcs

 Downloads a file from a source URL to a path on a mounted filesystem.
-Designed for containerized runs where a writable volume is provided and paths are specified via environment variables.
+Designed to be used within GCP Cloud Run Jobs, and triggered by Airflow.

 ## Entrypoint